West Coast League: History

+In 2021, the Springfield Drifters, Nanaimo NightOwls, and Edmonton Riverhawks announced plans to join the West Coast League, bringing the total number of teams to 16.
+The WCL split back into two divisions of eight teams apiece for the North and South regions.

-The five Canadian teams in the West Coast League will not play the 2021 season due to pandemic-related border and gathering limitations.
-They plan to play in 2022, which will be the inaugural season for Edmonton, Kamloops, and Nanaimo.
+However, five Canadian teams in the West Coast League did not play the 2021 season due to pandemic-related border and gathering limitations.
+They planned to resume play in 2022, which would be the inaugural season for Springfield, Nanaimo, and Edmonton.

+Corvallis went on to win its fifth consecutive and eighth overall title.